-Sauteing, marinating, drizzling or frying, it seems almost every recipe calls for oil.
-With so many options, choosing the right one can be intimidating.
+Sautéing, marinating, drizzling, roasting or frying—it seems almost every recipe calls for oil.
 While the difference may seem insignificant, not all cooking oils are created alike, and it’s important to know one from another.
-With so many flavors and fancy labels, where do you start?
+With so many types of cooking oil, where do you start?

-We have you covered with this helpful guide to canola oil, coconut oil, olive oil and a few types in between.
+We have you covered with this helpful guide to vegetable oil, coconut oil, olive oil and a few types in between.
+Let’s clear up the confusion once and for all.

 When choosing an oil to cook with it’s important to keep three things in mind: